Chouffy/restic_backup_powershell_script/README.md

 - Avoid backup on metered connection (Windows only)
 - Simple enough, so I can understand what's going on

-Tested on:

-- Windows 10
-- Windows 11
-- Raspberry Pi OS
-- Ubuntu Server
+Beware that I'm not a PowerShell expert, I've learned along the way.
+I've tested this set of script with PowerShell 7.3 on Windows 10/11, Raspberry Pi OS and Ubuntu Server.

 ## Overview of user scrips